-When you take that bold step to scale up, you are going to want only the most dedicated and trusted people on ground.
+When you take that bold step to scale up, you want only the most dedicated and trusted people on ground.
 You need to hire for the right fit with your organization’s culture and direction.
-Attracting talent including managing millennials will be an important skillset.
+Attracting talent and retaining them will be an important skillset.

 You definitely need more hands on deck to cope with the expected increase in workload and volume.
 Pace your talent acquisition and make sure you have a system in place (SOPs) to make sure new hires can onboard and get up to speed fast.

-If need be, outsource and delegate non-essential processes such as bookkeeping or payroll accounting to vendors to keep your team lean.
+If need be, outsource and delegate non-essential processes such as bookkeeping to external vendors to keep your team lean.